-Keep the Lead Out
+Keeping the Lead Out

 Did you know your home's plumbing may affect the quality of water coming from your tap?
-Concerns about lead in drinking water primarily come from the corrosion, or wearing away, of materials in household plumbing that contain lead.
-Older homes (pre-1930) are more likely to have plumbing and fixtures containing lead.
-Even newer homes, however, can have lead solder or fixtures with lead.
+Concerns about lead in drinking water primarily come from the corrosion, or wearing away of materials in household plumbing that may contain traces of lead.
 To control corrosion and reduce the risk of lead from customers' plumbing, KUB continues to use a safe corrosion inhibitor that meets strict standards for use in drinking water.
 KUB also routinely monitors water quality to ensure effective corrosion control.
 Those efforts greatly reduce corrosion and ensure that KUB's water will continue to comply with all regulatory standards for lead.